 When the three phase power factor meter is connected in the circuit, under balanced load conditions, the angle through which the pointer is deflected from the unity power factor position is equal to the phase angle of the circuit, because the two moving coils are fixed 120° apart.

-The deflections in three phase power factor meter are independent of frequency and waveform since the currents in the two moving coils are affected in the same way by any change of frequency.
+The deflections in three phase power factor meters are independent of frequency and waveform since the currents in the two moving coils are affected in the same way by any change of frequency.

 Power Factor Meter Connection Diagram

 - Analog Multimeter Working Principle